Foundations of psychodynamic psychotherapy (D58)

 Join us on part one of our clinical training to become a British Psychoanalytic Council registered therapist

-This course forms part one of the training that will enable you to be registered with the British Psychoanalytic Council (BPC).
+This course forms part one of the training that will enable you to become a registered therapist with the British Psychoanalytic Council (BPC).
 You will be introduced to a psychoanalytic way of thinking about your clinical work which will form a solid foundation from which to pursue further training in psychotherapy.

 Please note: you may see the D58 course also referred to as PCMATP001 in communications from our application system.